Latest news

 primary fort

-Kinma runs Information Mornings throughout the year.
 Bookings are essential.
 Call 9450 0738 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it. to find out more information and to book your place.

 We invite you to join us on our next Open event, hear how our dynamic, progressive, independent school works, and tour our beautiful Primary and Preschool, set in the bush on 5 acres of land.
-See how we offer a unique child-centred education for preschool and primary school aged children, which includes Music, Spanish, basketball, bush walking, and much more.
+Learn how we offer a unique child-centred education for preschool and primary school aged children, which includes Music, Spanish, basketball, bush walking, and much more.

 If you’re not able to join us for one of our open events, we invite you to join us for a tour of the school.